John Milbank: Thought

 A key part of the controversy surrounding Milbank concerns his view of the relationship between theology and the social sciences.
 He argues that the social sciences are a product of the modern ethos of secularism, which stems from an ontology of violence.
-Theology, therefore, should not seek to make constructive use of secular social theory, for theology itself offers a peaceable, comprehensive vision of all reality, extending to the social and political without the need for a social theory based on some level of violence.
+At the same time Milbank seeks to show, genealogically, that much secular thought is actually composed of distorted and partial theologies, rendering its claims thereby not beyond the reach of orthodox theological assessment.Theology, therefore, should not seek to make constructive use of secular social theory, for theology itself offers a peaceable, comprehensive vision of all reality, extending to the social and political without the need for a social theory based on some level of violence.
 (As Contemporary Authors summarises his thought, "the Christian mythos alone 'is able to rescue virtue from deconstruction into violent, agonistic difference.'")
 Milbank argues that metaphysics is inescapable and therefore ought to be critically dealt with.

 Milbank is sometimes described as a metaphysical theologian in that he is concerned with establishing a Christian trinitarian ontology.
-He relies heavily on aspects of the thought of Plato and Augustine, in particular the former's modification by the neoplatonist philosophers.
+He relies heavily on aspects of the thought of Plato and Augustine, in particular the former's modification by the Neoplatonist philosophers.
+He is much influenced by Origen, Eriugena, Nicholas of Cusa, John Ruskin, Sergei Bulgakov and more recently, F. W. J. Schelling.

-Milbank, together with Graham Ward and Catherine Pickstock, has helped forge a new trajectory in constructive theology known as radical orthodoxy – a predominantly Anglo-Catholic approach which is highly critical of modernity.
+Milbank, together with Graham Ward and Catherine Pickstock, has helped forge a new trajectory in constructive theology known as radical orthodoxy – an ecumenically Catholic approach which is highly critical of existing modernity, but which seeks to disinter and develop a different, Renaissance and Romantic-based, Christian Platonic modernity.
+In his Cambridge Stanton lecture series, "Philosophy: A Theological Critique", he sought to extend his genealogical and critical approach to the social sciences to Philosophy as such.
+Characteristically, radical orthodoxy does not seek to restore foundational humanism questioned by postmodernism, but to argue that the postmodernist reading of ontological flux as uncertainty and nihilism is arbitrary.
+Instead radical orthodoxy reads flux in a revised Platonic way, as evidence of a stuttering, symbolic or linguistic participation of the finite in the Absolute.
+More recently, Milbank has accentuated his kinship with a post-postmodern speculative turn, while sympathising with spiritualists rather than materialists.

-In recent years he has collaborated on three books with philosopher Slavoj Žižek and Creston Davis, entitled Theology and the Political: The New Debate (2005), The Monstrosity of Christ: Paradox or Dialectic (2009), and Paul's New Moment: Continental Philosophy and the Future of Christian Theology (2010).
+This was already exemplified in his debates with philosopher Slavoj Žižek, and in collaborations in three books (also with Creston Davis), entitled Theology and the Political: The New Debate (2005), The Monstrosity of Christ: Paradox or Dialectic (2009), and Paul's New Moment: Continental Philosophy and the Future of Christian Theology (2010).
 Milbank delivered the Stanton Lectures at Cambridge in 2011.
 Milbank's friendship and substantial intellectual common ground with David Bentley Hart has been noted several times by both thinkers.
+Milbank has also been a major influence on the formation of postliberal thought in contemporary politics, and especially upon the Blue Labour political faction.
+This aspect of his work is much linked to his philosophical reflections upon gift-exchange.

 Reception

-Paul Hedges wrote in Open Theology in 2014 that Milbank's "theology is at best unhelpful, and at worst potentially dangerous".
-(Note: Paul Hedges of S. Rajaratnam School of International Studies, Nanyang Technological University stated in one 2014 Open Theology article that "John Milbank's Radical Orthodoxy employs styles of rhetoric and representation of the religious Other that have clear affinities" with "ideologies" of "religious extremism and fundamentalism".
-Hedges wrote that Milbank's "rhetoric and judgements" suggest that "his theology is at best unhelpful, and at worst potentially dangerous".
-Hedges simultaneously concedes that "a different approach can be detected in his most recent writings".)

-Nicholas Lash expressed reservations towards Milbank's views on the relation between "the sense of 'power' (Macht)" and "violence", and between "the Kingdom" and the church.